Vurnex/product-scraper/README.md

 - Using WCF Service Library
 - Accessing and storing data in an AWS Database

+## What I Would Like To Improve In This Project

+- Format JSON data in a clean way
+- Code refactoring.
+There is repetitive code on the server side that can be drastically reduced.
+- Change the client to be in RESTful style.
+- Store scraping links in a separate class / file.

 *Most of the project files have been omitted to reduce the size and time to upload.
 Only the code demonstrating the implementation is left.

 ## Pictures